-Unless you’re in extreme cold weather, the cold itself won’t damage your headphones.
+Unless you’re in extremely cold weather, the cold itself won’t damage your headphones.
 The circuitry and components of the headphones will only be an issue well after it’s too cold for you to be outside!

 That being said, the cold weather drains the battery life faster.
-It could also create moisture which could damage your wireless headphones.
+It could also create a moisture which could damage your wireless headphones.
 Let’s dive into these points in a bit more detail.

 Lithium-ion batteries are a common feature in electronics.
 Short summary, they don’t play well in freezing temperatures.